M-Kolacz/basketball-team-selector/docs/db.md

 ### Cascade Behaviors

+- passwords.user_id → ON DELETE CASCADE, ON UPDATE CASCADE
-- propositions.game_session_id → ON DELETE CASCADE
+- propositions.game_session_id → ON DELETE CASCADE (deleting a game session deletes all its propositions)
-- game_sessions.selected_proposition_id → ON DELETE SET NULL
+- game_sessions.selected_proposition_id → ON DELETE SET NULL (deleting a
+  proposition doesn't delete the game session)